websiteinspiration/bugsplat.rb/entries/2014-09-13-building-a-private-backhaul-network-with-zerotier.md

 --fold--

-## What's a Backhaul Network?
+## What's a Backplane Network?

-A backhaul network is a separate, private network interface that you can use to send privileged traffic between hosts within your network.
+A backplane network is a separate, private network interface that you can use to send privileged traffic between hosts within your network.
 Sometimes this is called dual-homing.
-You can use this backhaul network for anything you don't want to send over the public network.
+You can use this backplane network for anything you don't want to send over the public network.
 For example, monitoring or log streams, database servers, or internal admin dashboards.
 I personally use mine for all of the above.

 Managing this kind of thing if you control your hardware and physical network is easy.
 You just put everything into appropriate VLANs and DMZs and make sure your router knows what to do.
 However, if you *don't* control your physical installation because your hosts are spread across providers, cities, or continents, it becomes a lot harder.
 Basically your options are to set up a VPN or try to send traffic over SSH tunnels.